Vyral/joe-corbisiero/_posts/2022-02-14-how-much-does-buying-a-home-cost.md

 Finally, we have closing costs.
 They’ll run you about 2.5% of the purchase price of the home, on average.
 They include prorated property taxes and HOA fees, your credit report, lender fees, title fees, escrow fees, and more.

-I hope you had a lot of questions answered today about what it costs to buy a home.
+I hope you had some questions answered today about what it costs to buy a home.
 If you have any other questions related to buying a home or real estate in general, don’t hesitate to reach out via phone or email.
 I look forward to hearing from you soon.